ryanbekhen/ngebut/README.md

 For detailed benchmark information, please refer to the [Benchmark Documentation](BENCHMARK.md).

+For comparative benchmarks against other frameworks like Fiber and standard net/http, check out the [benchmarks](./benchmarks) directory.

 ## 🤝 Contributing

 Contributions are very welcome!
 Please submit a Pull Request.